jeremymiller/SEA-AD-shiny-app/README.md

 - [ ] Add population as a dropdown under subclass and supertype
 - [ ] Check on naming incosistencies between table and figure content (GABA vs Inh)
 - [ ] Correct Typo in description
-- [ ] Remove the serial numbers 1,2,3 in the descritpion or resize them